zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T01_Lab_Mod01_Securing Secrets in Azure.md

 ## Exercise 2: Deploy Azure VM using Key Vault secret

-#### Task 1: Retrive the value of the key vault Resource Id parameter
+#### Task 1: Retrieve the value of the key vault Resource Id parameter

 1. At the top of the portal, click the **Cloud Shell** icon to open a new Clould Shell instance.